top of page

 Style guides and brand guidelines aren't the same thing, but they can be in the same document.

-Your brand guidelines contain your brand personality, tone of voice, principles, and messaging (including mission, values, and UVP).
-They communicate who the brand is at its core.
+Brand Guidelines are all about your brand’s personality, tone of voice, principles, and messaging (yep, that means your mission, values, and unique value proposition).
+They spell out who your brand is at its core.

-For smaller brands or local businesses, these two things are functionally the same and can easily be included in the same document.
+For smaller brands or local businesses, these can be one and the same document.

-You've heard it over and over again: consistency is key.
-The more consistent your brand is, the easier it will be to recognize, which is a huge contributor to long-term success.
+You’ve heard it before: consistency is key.
+The more consistent your brand is, the easier it is to recognize, which is EVERYTHING for long-term success.

-In a local market, trust is the currency of success.
-A well-defined brand, as outlined in your brand book, builds a bridge of trust between your business and the community.
-It becomes the visual and emotional anchor that customers remember when they need a product or service you offer.
+In a local market, trust is currency.
+A well-defined brand, laid out in your brand book, builds trust between your business and the community.
+It’s the visual and emotional anchor customers remember when they need what you offer.
 Consistency breeds familiarity, and familiarity breeds trust.

-For small businesses, time and resources are often limited.
-A brand book streamlines your marketing efforts by providing a clear roadmap.
-With predefined colours, fonts, and messaging guidelines, creating marketing materials becomes more efficient.
-This not only saves time but also ensures a cohesive and professional look across all channels and gives you the tools to set yourself apart in the minds of your audience.
+For small businesses, time and resources are gold.
+A brand book streamlines your marketing efforts with a clear roadmap.
+With predefined colors, fonts, and messaging guidelines, creating marketing materials becomes a snap.
+This saves time, ensures a polished look across all channels, and helps you stand out in your audience's minds.

 Visual identity for Doc Martens